SVijayB/URLShortener/README.md

 ## License

-URLShortener is Licensed under MIT.
+URLShortener is under The MIT License.
 Read the [LICENSE](https://github.com/1StranGe/URLShortener/blob/master/LICENSE) file for more information.